 |Titanium Elite||75||75%||Platinum Elite benefits |

-Members must satisfy a given status level’s qualifying requirements between Jan 1 and Dec.
+Members must satisfy a given status level’s qualifying requirements between Jan.
+1 and Dec.
 31 to reach or maintain that status level and enjoy the corresponding benefits.
+Your Marriott Bonvoy status lasts through the end of the current calendar year.

 Very frequent Marriott guests can even earn a particular status level for a lifetime, however, without having to continue qualifying year after year.
 The requirements are pretty tough, though.